mindscan-de/BrightFlux/README.md

   * &&, ||
   * ROWCALLBACK -> do operation for each row matching the WHERE-CLAUSE
   * SELECT
+  * NOT
+    - very simple mode only the top node can contain a single NOT statement yet
+	- will be extended if i require it.
 * A limited GUI is implemented
 * Export the data frame as a CSV file
 * Support for the original row index (in a derived frame)